MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/maps-report-builder-and-ssrs.md

 -   **Embedded data for a map element.** After you embed polygons, lines, or points in a report, you can override the data fields for individual map elements and set custom values.

  When you specify rules for a layer and select the analytical data field, if the data type is numeric, the report processor automatically uses the default function Sum to calculate aggregate values for the map element.
 If the field is not numeric, no aggregate function is specified, and the implicit aggregate function First is used.
 To change the default expression, change the options for the rules for the layer.
-For more information, see [Vary Polygon, Line, and Point Display by Rules and Analytical Data &#40;Report Builder and SSRS&#41;](../../reporting-services/report-design/vary-polygon-line-and-point-display-by-rules-and-analytical-data.md).
+For more information, see [Vary Polygon, Line, and Point Display by Rules and Analytical Data &#40;Power BI Report Builder&#41;](/sql/reporting-services/report-design/vary-polygon-line-and-point-display-by-rules-and-analytical-data).

 ### Match Fields
  To relate analytical data to map elements on a layer, you must specify *match fields*.
 Match fields are used to build a relationship between map elements and analytical data.
 You can use one or more fields to match on as long as they specify a unique analytical value for each spatial location.